nplinden/ndmanager/docs/source/overview/ndchainer.rst

 build the chain file: ``n`` for incident neutron data, ``decay`` for radioactive decay data, ``nfpy`` for neutron induced fission yield data.

-All of these field require a ``basis`` subfield to indicate a default source of ENDF6 tapes to use.
+All of these field require a ``base`` subfield to indicate a default source of ENDF6 tapes to use.
 Two additionnal subfields can be added:

 * ``ommit`` takes a list of nuclide that will be ommitted from the build.
 * ``add`` takes subfields with the name of other ENDF6 libraries, and a list of nuclides to add to the build.
-If the nuclides already exist in the basis ENDF6 library, they will be substituted.
+If the nuclides already exist in the base ENDF6 library, they will be substituted.

 Once the Yaml file is done, you can execute the build command: